 Treatment of Hypophosphatemic Rickets

-Standard treatment of hypophosphatemic rickets is administration of calcitriol.
+Standard treatment of hypophosphatemic rickets is the administration of calcitriol.
 Addition of phosphates has been found not to be beneficial.
-As noted above, in case of hypophosphatemic rickets with hypercalciuria, only phosphate supplementation is required.
+As noted above, in the case of hypophosphatemic rickets with hypercalciuria, only phosphate supplementation is required.
 It takes about 6-8 weeks for rickets to show healing.

-Patients need to be followed up for serum calcium concentration monitoring and periodic renal ultrasonography studies to note development of nephrocalcinosis which is now recognized as an iatrogenic result of therapy.
+Patients need to be followed up for serum calcium concentration monitoring and periodic renal ultrasonography studies to note the development of nephrocalcinosis which is now recognized as an iatrogenic result of therapy.
 Renal creatinine needs to be monitored and dosage adjusted accordingly.